-Ken Thompson: Yeah it was early '80s.
-The-- it was Astintotick [ph?] but it was in the high rise part of the Astintot so you can't really tell whether-- where it rolled over but it would certainly in the era that era you were gaining for every doubling of horse power you'd gain a hundred points and I came with some really \\\\\\ back of the envelope calculations it set it around 12 or 13 ply, it'd be well world class, maybe not-- you'd compete for the world title, you may not win it but you'd be comparable.
+Ken Thompson: Yeah it was early '80s. -It was asymptotic but it was in the high rise part of the asymptote so you can't really tell whether-- where it rolled over.
+But it would, certainly in that era you were gaining -- for every doubling of horsepower you'd gain a hundred points.
+I came with some really fakey back of the envelope calculations that said at around 12 or 13 ply you'd be world class.
+Maybe not-you'd compete for the world title, you may not win it but you'd be comparable.

-Q: I mean presumably the ratings in some sense get a little less accurate at the very top I would thing...
+Q: Presumably the ratings in some sense get a little less accurate at the very top I would think...